sarahtolba/RNAseq/README.md

-Absolutely!
-Here's a nicely organized, clean, and well-formatted README based on your text, suitable for Markdown:

----

 # RNA-seq Analysis Pipeline Overview

 This repository provides **bash scripts** for a complete RNA-seq workflow.
 It covers the following steps: